GfSE/SpecIF/documentation/02_Concepts.md

 So the resulting SpecIF-conformant SVG contains the graphical information, that can be used with each SVG viewer, but it also contains some semantic meta-information that allows the traceability to the SpecIF resources and statements, visualized in the SVG.

-The concrete definition of the SpecIF-SVG-metadata is defined in a seperate chapter of this specification.
+The concrete definition of the SpecIF-SVG-metadata is defined in a separate chapter of this specification.

 ## Web API